Unboxed-Software/solana-course/content/cpi.md

 use solana_program::native_token::LAMPORTS_PER_SOL;
 ```

-Then, we’ll need to determine which accounts will be needed for this new functionality.
+Because we want users to be minted tokens upon creating a review, it would make sense to add the logic inside the `add_movie_review` function.
+To start, we’ll need to determine which accounts will be needed for this new functionality.
 Right now, the function expects four accounts - we’ll need to update the beginning of the function to this:

 ```rust
 // inside add_movie_review